robinrendle/robinrendle.com/notes/the-solid-form-of-language.md

 title: The Solid Form of Language
 date: 2014-01-05 13:17:00 -08:00
 tags:
-  - book
+  - books
-extract:
-  "... a script occasionally proves to be more like a brand, or indeed like a prison tattoo, re-engraved on the brain with every letter written and every letter read."
+extract: "... a script occasionally proves to be more like a brand, or indeed like a prison tattoo, re-engraved on the brain with every letter written and every letter read."
 update:
 city: Nottingham
 country: UK